marksto/data-sources/README.md

 Moreover, you might want to export the data or run [some Java workloads](#usage-examples) with it — here is where the built-in JSON Schema-based data mapping facilities come in very handy.
-The ability to receive from your spreadsheets not the raw data (meaningless `List<List<...>>` in Java), but full-fledged _business entities_ (with clear semantics and defined structure) takes work with Google Sheets API to a new level of convenience, starting to resemble the ORM for a traditional database.
+The ability to receive from your spreadsheets not just raw data (meaningless `List<List<...>>` in Java), but full-fledged _business entities_ (with clear semantics and defined structure) is simply magnificent — and it takes work with Google Sheets API to a new level of convenience, starting to resemble the ORM for a traditional database.